NVIDIA/thrust/CONTRIBUTING.md

 The version number for a Thrust release uses the following format: `MMM.mmm.ss-ppp`, where:

    * `THRUST_VERSION_MAJOR`/`MMM`: Major version, up to 3 decimal digits.
-It is incremented when the fundamental nature of the library evolves, leading to widespread changes across the entire library interface with no guarantee of API, ABI, or semantic compatibility with former versions.
+It is incremented when changes that are API-backwards-incompatible are made.
    * `THRUST_VERSION_MINOR`/`mmm`: Minor version, up to 3 decimal digits.
 It is incremented when breaking API, ABI, or semantic changes are made.
    * `THRUST_VERSION_SUBMINOR`/`ss`: Subminor version, up to 2 decimal digits.
-It is incremented when notable new features or bug fixes or features that are API, ABI, and semantic backwards compatible are added.
+It is incremented when notable new features or bug fixes or features that are API-backwards-compatible are made.
    * `THRUST_PATCH_NUMBER`/`ppp`: Patch number, up to 3 decimal digits.
 It is incremented if any change in the repo whatsoever is made and no other version component has been incremented.